 Barbara Mella, MSc Integrative Psychotherapy, Adv Dip, UKCP Registered

-My experience of counselling, psychotherapy and Mindfulness has given me a positive belief that we all have the potential to change, to grow and to find balance and joy in our lives.
+My experience of these practices has given me a positive belief that we all have the potential to change, to grow and to find balance and joy in our lives.

 I have experience of working with clients in different settings: students within a University Counselling Service, where I've also run Stress & Anxiety Management, and Procrastination workshops; teenagers at a Southwark Community Centre; in-patients, out-patients and relatives at a large hospital in South-East London; adults in private practice; students of Mindfulness...